marbl/canu/documentation/source/tutorial.rst

 each of the three top-level tasks (correction, trimming, unitig construction), each of which consists of many steps.
 Canu ensures that input files for each step exist, that each step successfully finished, and that the output for each step exists.
-It does minor bits of processing, such as reformatting files, but generally generally just executes other programs.
+It does minor bits of processing, such as reformatting files, but generally just executes other programs.

 ::